-The semantic description makes them interoperable and facilitates seamless integration and processing of data from different sources and providers.
-Semantic containers use a set of standard vocabularies for content descriptions that specify the semantics of their respective input and output.
-The use of shared vocabularies also allows auxiliary services of a Semantic Container Hub to validate the content of semantic containers.
+The shared semantic descriptions also allow interoperability among data created or processed by different data providers and users.
+Semantic containers use these vocabularies to describe the input and output content descriptions of semantic containers.
+The use of shared vocabularies allows auxiliary services of a Semantic Container Hub to execute content validations of semantic containers.